jirutka/spring-rest-exception-handler/README.md

       p:defaultEncoding="UTF-8" />
 ```

-### Notes
+### Another resolvers

-The ExceptionHandlerExceptionResolver is used to resolve exceptions through [@ExceptionHandler] methods.
+The [ExceptionHandlerExceptionResolver] is used to resolve exceptions through [@ExceptionHandler] methods.
 It must be
 registered _before_ the RestHandlerExceptionResolver.
 If you don’t have any @ExceptionHandler methods, then you can
 omit the `exceptionHandlerExceptionResolver` bean declaration.

+### Default handlers

-Builder and FactoryBean registers set of the default handlers by default.
+Builder and FactoryBean registers a set of the default handlers by default.
 This can be disabled by setting
 `withDefaultHandlers` to false.